Best Museums in Chicago

 Chicago History Museum| ©Alanscottwalker

-At the Chicago History Museum you will find a large collection of photographs, objects and documents that will help you learn about the true memories of the inhabitants of the so-called "Windy City".
+The Chicago History Museum houses a large collection of photographs, artifacts and documents that will help you learn about the true memories of the people of the so-called "Windy City."

-The museum offers a permanent exhibit showcasing the history of Chicago and the United States.
-You will see more than 22 million historic photographs and a series of objects rescued from the great fire of 1871.
+The museum offers a permanent exhibit that showcases the history of Chicago and the United States.
+You will see more than 22 million historic photographs and a number of objects rescued from the great fire of 1871.

 In addition, there are interactive elements in the rooms that enhance the experience for both children and adults.

-On the other hand, the museum has a larger collection that, although not available to the public, is often used for academic research.
+In addition, the museum has a larger collection that, while not available to the public, is often used for academic research.
 Therefore, such historical pieces are loaned to other museums.

 You will also find some temporary exhibitions that are in the halls for a few months.
 Therefore, before visiting, it is best to access the Chicago History Museum 's website and verify this information.